Dora Hand: Television and film depiction

 Claire Trevor played Hand in the 1943 film The Woman of the Town, which depicts a fictional romance with Bat Masterson.

 Phyllis Coates played Hand in the 1964 episode "The Left Hand Is Damned" of the syndicated television anthology series Death Valley Days, hosted by Ronald Reagan.
 In the story line, Hand nurses the ungrateful gunslinger Slim Kennedy (Peter Haskell) back to health after he is shot in self-defense by Dora's boss, Mayor James H. Kelley (Stephen Roberts) of Dodge City, Kansas.
 Having lost the use of his right hand, Kennedy vows to kill Kelley and tries to develop skills with his left hand.
 However, Kennedy mistakenly kills Dora instead.
 Following this, Kennedy commits "suicide by cop".

 English singer-songwriter Frank Turner released a song displaying her story in 2019.

 Diana Degarmo played Hand in the 2012 film Wyatt Earp's Revenge which respectively featured Val Kilmer and Shawn Roberts as older and younger versions of the famous lawman.

 Actress Margaret Hayes played Hand in three 1956 episodes of the TV series The Life and Legend of Wyatt Earp.

+Actress Marlana Dunn played Hand in 2020 in the series The Wild West Chronicles.